devuloopers/KNet/README.md

   </picture>
 </p>

-KNet Companion is a shared Compose Multiplatform product with thin Android and iOS shells.
+KNet Companion is a pre-release shared Compose Multiplatform product with thin Android and iOS shells.
 Its setup flow is reactive and state-driven rather than a sequence of platform-specific duplicate screens.
+The table and flow below describe code that is present; they do not replace the outstanding physical-device and release gates.

 ### Companion setup flow